DynamicDevices/female-stem-pioneers/README.md

 - **Single Unicode characters**: Proper combining sequences for consistent display
 - **Demo available**: See `icon-mapping-demo.html` for examples and implementation details

-The system ensures inclusive representation across all skin tones and STEM fields.
+The system ensures inclusive representation across all skin tones and STEM fields. **This feature is critical for maintaining diverse representation when images fail to load or are unavailable.**

 ## Contributing